Breaking: #107944 - Frontend CSS file processing no longer removes comments and whitespaces

 Description

-When the TYPO3 frontend is configured to compress included CSS assets, it also tried to minify CSS by removing comments and some whitespaces.
+When the TYPO3 frontend was configured to compress included CSS assets, it also attempted to minify CSS by removing comments and certain whitespace characters.

 Impact